ahnafalnafis/auth-system/CONTRIBUTING.md

 [clang-format](https://clang.llvm.org/docs/ClangFormat.html) (A C++ code formatter).
 If you use other formatter then make sure that that formatter is using Google's style guide.

+## Commit messages

+There is no rules for commit messages for now.
+But try to avoid writing unnecessary commit messages and create intuitive commit messages so that that can be understood by other contributors/developers.